88-degrees/Book-of-Changes/appendix02s2.md

 5. 'The sleeves of the younger sister of (king) [Dì Yǐ](https://en.wikipedia.org/wiki/Di_Yi), when she was married away, were not equal to those of her (half-)sister, who accompanied her:' -- such was her noble character, indicated by the central position of the line.

-6. '(What is said in) the sixth SIX, (divided),about there being nothing in the basket' shows that the subject of it is carrying an empty basket.
+6. '(What is said in) the sixth `SIX`, (divided),about there being nothing in the basket' shows that the subject of it is carrying an empty basket.

 <a name="fr_244"></a>[LV](#fn_244).
 (The trigrams **☳** representing) thunder and **☲** lightning combine to form [**Fēng ䷶**](e4b8b0feng.md).
 The superior man, in accordance with this, decides cases of litigation, and apportions punishments with exactness.